Kennyslaboratory/Ultimate-Hacker-Roadmap/Skiddie Handbook/README.md

 -------

-### Be humble please...
+### Be humble, please...
-There are individuals who spend the majority of their lives building the software that you proudly use and it is a blantant form of disrespect when you do not give credit to these developers.
+There are individuals who spend the majority of their lives building the software that you proudly use and it is a blantant form of disrespect when you do not support or give credit to these developers.
 You are a long way from being the professional you think you are and your biggest challenge might just be overcoming your own ego.
+Hopefully not.

 -------
 ## What you should focus on: